Diffusive limit approximation of pure-jump optimal stochastic control problems: The pure-jump optimal control problem

 It follows from the same arguments as in \cite{bouchard2011weak} that $V$ satisfies the (weak) dynamic programming principle

-Following \cite{bouchard2011weak} again and using \cite[Lemma 22]{bouchard2002stochastic}, this implies that $V_{*}$ and $V^{*}$ are respectively a viscosity super- and a subsolution of \eqref{eq: PDE HJB Jump}.
+Following \cite{bouchard2011weak} again and using \cite[Lemma 22]{bouchard2002stochastic}, this implies that $V_{*}$ and $V^{*}$ are, respectively, a super- and a subsolution in the viscosity sense of \eqref{eq: PDE HJB Jump}.
 Since $r$ and $b$ are bounded, the map $(t,x)\mapsto (1+x^{2})e^{-Ct}$ is also a viscosity supersolution of the above, as soon as $C>0$ is large enough.
-Standard arguments then imply that comparison holds for the above Hamilton-Jacobi-Bellman equation in the class of bounded functions (or even with linear growth), and therefore that $V_{*}=V^{*}$, meaning that $V$ is continuous.
-The continuity at $T$ follows immediately from the fact that $r$ is bounded. \end{proof}
+Standard arguments then imply that comparison holds for the above Hamilton-Jacobi-Bellman equation in the class of bounded functions (or even with linear growth), and therefore that $V_{*}=V^{*}$, meaning that $V$ is continuous. \end{proof}

 We next prove the existence of an optimal Markovian control.
-In the following, we denote by $\Ar$ the collection $\Ab$-valued Borel maps on $\R_+\x \R$.
+In the following, we denote by $\mathfrak{A}$ the collection \lc{of} $\Ab$-valued Borel maps on $\R_+\x \R$.

 \begin{Proposition} For all $(t,x)\in \R_+\times \R$, there exists $\hat \alpha[t,x] \in \Ac^{t}$ such that $V(t,x)=J(t,x;\hat \alpha[t,x] )$.
 It takes the form